KDE/digikam-doc/left_sidebar/search_view.rst

 The Advanced Search Tool
 ------------------------

-The Avanced Search tool provides an extended search form which can be used to search in specific fields of the digiKam database in a more sophisticated way.
+The Advanced Search tool provides an extended search form which can be used to search in specific fields of the digiKam database in a more sophisticated way.
 Click the **New Advanced Search...** button to display the Advanced Search Tool:

 .. figure:: images/left_sidebar_advancedsearchtool.webp
     :alt: